BrianGardnerAtl/website/_drafts/setup_and_text.md

 layout: post
 title: "Becoming a Composer"
-post-excerpt: "Dive into the world of composable views and learn how to setup a project with Jeptack Compose and start to work on a copy-cat Tweet view."
+post-excerpt: "Dive into the world of composable views and learn how to setup a project with Jeptack Compose and implement a copy-cat Tweet view."
 ---

 # Becoming a Composer

 [Jetpack Compose](https://developer.android.com/jetpack/compose) is a new library from the Android team that simplifies UI creation.
-Small, composable functions create the building blocks of your view which are combined into higher-level components.
-These are pieced together to create your full UI.
+Small, composable functions create the building blocks of your view.
+Combining these building blocks forms higher-level views and your full UI.

-In this blog series I'm going to focus on learning Jetpack Compose by reacreating some well known views from popular applications.
-My first copy-cat attempt is a Tweet view which provides plenty of room to explore composable functions and deal with view state.
+This blog series focuses on Jetpack Compose by reacreating some well known views from popular applications.
+My first copy-cat attempt is a Tweet view.
+This example provides room to explore composable functions and manage state.

 ## Tweet view parts

 ![Insert a tweet view here]()

-The view for a single tweet is relatively small but it holds a lot of data.
+The view for a single tweet is small but it holds a lot of data.

-There's information about the user, such as their profile photo, display name, and Twitter handle.
-There's also information for the tweet itself, such as the content of the tweet and the time since posting.
-Lastly, there are actions the reader can take on the Tweet, like commenting, retweeting, liking, and sharing.
+1. User information
+* Profile photo
+* Display Name
+* Twitter handle
+2. Tweet information
+* Content
+* Time since posting
+3. Actions
+* Comment
+* Retweet
+* Like
+* Share

-Each of these individual components can be broken up into composable functions.
+For a composable app, these components are broken up into separate functions.
 These functions should be small.
-Their only responsability is to take in some basic data to display and provide a component to do so.
+Their only responsability is taking in basic data to display and provide a component to do so.

 Once these individual components are in place, they are combined together to create the full view.
 Each post in this series will look at a different part of